Travel in Iceland remains normal. See details on the latest eruption

 Read on to learn more about this breed’s unique features, gait, and where to see and ride them.
 Why is this horse so beloved in Iceland and abroad?
 What is so special about its gait?
 And where can you go horse riding in Iceland?
 Get the answers to all your questions about the Icelandic horse and discover fascinating facts you never knew!

-Known for their easy-going attitude, the Icelandic horse temperament has made them popular around the world.
+Known for their easy-going attitude, the temperament of Icelandic horses has made them popular around the world.
 Typically friendly and curious, they can also be stubborn and relentless.
 Some say it has to do with the freedom they experience as youngsters, with vast open grass fields to run around in and little contact with anyone except other horses.
 Others say it’s their closeness to the Viking people.
-Whatever the reason may be, the Icelandic horse is a part of Iceland you can’t go without getting to know when visiting.
+Whatever the reason may be, the Icelandic horse is a part of Iceland you can’t miss when visiting.

 Icelandic horses in different colors